allergyguide/allergyguide/static/tool_assets/oit_patient_resource.typ

         #v(0.1em)
         It is less effective and has more side effects.
         #v(0.1em)
-        *The Risk:* It causes sleepiness, which makes it difficult to detect the early signs of a severe reaction (anaphylaxis).
+        *The Risk:* It causes sleepiness.
+This makes it hard to see the early signs of a severe reaction (anaphylaxis).
       ],
     )),
   )
 ]

 #pagebreak()